michelenatale/Compress/TestBrotliDotNet/readme.md

 ## Applying the Brotli GZip Library:
 There is a [test file C#](https://github.com/michelenatale/Compress/blob/main/TestBrotliDotNet/TestBrotliGZip/CompressedNetTest.cs) and a [test file vb.net](https://github.com/michelenatale/Compress/blob/main/TestBrotliDotNet/TestBrotliGZipVB/CompressedNetTest.vb) that shows how to use the brotli gzip library Codes.

-Here is a small piece of code for compressing and decompressing.
+Here is a little code for compressing and decompressing.
 Of course, all methods are documented to explain why it is done this way:
 ```
 public static bool TryCompressBrotli(
   ReadOnlySpan<byte> bytes, CancellationToken ct,